sanchitdilipjain/aws-reinvent-2021-updates/docs/custom-lens-war.md

   - AWS solutions architects have used the Framework in tens of thousands of workload reviews.
 It provides a consistent approach for evaluating your cloud architecture and implementing designs that will scale with your application needs over time.
   - You can review workloads against best practices across the architectural pillars of operational excellence, security, reliability, performance efficiency, and cost optimization.
   - The AWS WA Tool delivers a list of issues found in your workloads and step-by-step guidance to improve.
   - You can also view the issues found across the portfolio of workloads.
-We recommend performing a workload review at significant milestones in your development cycle.
+AWS recommend performing a workload review at significant milestones in your development cycle.

       <img src="images/custom-lense-war/image1.png" class="inline" width="700" height="300"/>